We no longer support this browser version.

 For a better experience, keep your browser up to date.
 Check here for latest versions.

-20 December 2019
+December 20th, 2019

-Teya Rear, age 18, shares what inspires her to paint and what keeps her on her path of sobriety.
+Teya Rear, age 18, shares what inspires her to paint and keeps her on her path of sobriety.

 She says her late uncle Alex encouraged her and her twin sister Angel.
-“Never give up on your art and keep up with your singing”, he told Teya and her sister Angel before his passing in June of 2016.
+“Never give up on your art and keep up with your singing,” he told Teya and her sister Angel before his passing in June of 2016.
 Alex himself was a known Yukon Artist.

 “It represents our ancestors and how they are protecting the earth and the people who live here,” Teya Rear